maximilianfeldthusen/Basic-Secure-Kernel-Module/README.md

 - Use kernel TPM drivers (`tpm_tis`, `tpm_dev`).
 - Implement secure key storage and cryptographic operations.

-Would you like a deeper dive into TPM/HSM integration for Linux security?

-xxxxxxxxx

 Interfacing with a **Trusted Platform Module (TPM)** in your Linux kernel module requires using the **TPM kernel API** and interacting with TPM devices via `/dev/tpm0` or specialized kernel drivers like `tpm_tis`.
 Here’s a high-level approach:

 ### **1. Ensure Your System Has TPM Enabled**